-We generate revenue in the form of interest income on the debt securities that we own, dividend income on any equity that we own, and fees generated from the structuring of new deals.
+We generate revenue in the form of interest income on the debt securities that we own, dividend income on any equity that we own, and management fee income from investment management and related services.
 Our investments in debt securities will typically have loan maturities of three to ten years and bear interest at a fixed or floating rate.

-The decrease in interest income from investments for the three months ended September 30, 2020 as compared to the corresponding period in 2019 was primarily due to a decrease in the average size of our investment portfolio.
-The increase in interest income from investments for the nine months ended September 30, 2020 as compared to the corresponding period in 2019 was primarily due to an increase in the average yield of our investment portfolio.
-Dividend income relates to the Company's investment in BCP Great Lakes Holdings LP.
-The size of our portfolio increased from \$67.3 million at cost as at September 30, 2019 to \$59.0 million at amortized cost as at September 30, 2020.
+The decrease in interest income from investments for the three months ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to a decrease in the size of our investment portfolio.
+The increase in interest income from investments for the year ended December 31, 2020 as compared to the corresponding period in 2019 was primarily due to an increase in the average yield of our investment portfolio.
+Dividend income relates to the Company's investment in BCP Great Lakes Holdings LP, which was fully disposed of in the fourth quarter of 2020.